tapyu/cpp-lessons/README.md

 ...
 ```

-##### Solution 2: share `inline` function across multiple files
+##### Solution 2: `extern inline` functions across multiple files

 - Each .c file is compiled independently into .o output.
 If you define the inline function in a .c file, other source files cannot see such function, so that cannot be inlined.
 Therefore the inline function should be in the .h file to allow the code to be shared.
 - Inline functions are defined in the header because, in order to inline a function call, the compiler must be able to see the function body.
-- functions defined in the header must be marked inline because otherwise, every translation unit which includes the header will contain a definition of the function, and the linker will complain about multiple definitions (a violation of the One Definition Rule).
-The inline keyword suppresses this, allowing multiple translation units to contain (identical) definitions.
+- functions defined in the header must be marked `inline` because otherwise, every translation unit which includes the header will contain a definition of the function, and the linker will complain about multiple definitions (a violation of the One Definition Rule).
+The `inline` keyword suppresses this, allowing multiple translation units to contain (identical) definitions.
 - **While it's generally true that header files contain declarations, inline functions are a notable exception** where definitions are also placed in headers to allow for inlining.
+- Inline function definitions need to be visible wherever the function is invoked.
+You can define the function in a .c file if you only want to use it within that .c file, otherwise you need to define it in a .h file so that the definition can be #included wherever it is needed.

 A example is